open-mmlab/mmyolo/docs/en/user_guides/yolov5_tutorial.md

                       --show-dir show_results
 ```

 Run the above command, the inference result picture will be automatically saved to the `work_dirs/yolov5_s-v61_syncbn_fast_1xb4-300e_balloon/{timestamp}/show_results` folder.
 The following is one of the result pictures.
-Left picture is the actual annotation, and the right picture is the model inference result.
+The left one is the actual annotation, and the right is the model inference result.

 <div align=center>
 <img src="https://user-images.githubusercontent.com/27466624/190913272-f99709e5-c798-46b8-aede-30f4e91683a3.jpg" alt="result_img"/>